Remote work regulation in Poland

 Lump sum for electricity

-To determine these costs, the employer should find out what the rates are per hour of computer work, and then convert them for 8 hours of work, 5 days a week.
+In order to determine the cost of electricity consumption, the employer should find out the hourly rates for computer work.
+In this way, the employer can calculate the daily or monthly costs.
 Currently, on HR portals, it is stated that an hour of computer work is about PLN 0.30-0.35, which gives the amount of PLN 2.40 – 2.80 per day.
 With 21 working days in a month, it is about PLN 60 (assuming the maximum rate).

 FAQ – Remote work in Poland